daniyalshah/csci3055u-project-template/README.md

 * Scala can execute java code:
 Scala enables you to use all the classes of the Java SDK's

+### Why should you use Scala?
+Because it's awesome, easy and simple!
+You can turn 3 lines of java code into just one with scala

 ## About the syntax

 If you're familiar with Java, Scala should be pretty simple to pick up!